paymennt/docs/community/6-online-payment/10-faq.md

 ### Is there a limit to the number of payment links I can generate?

 You can send unlimited payment links if you subscribe to our Essential/ Standard and Premium plans.
-Read the <INS>[Pricing and Plans](https://www.paymennt.com/en/pricing)</INS> for more information.
+Read the <ins>[Pricing and Plans](https://www.paymennt.com/en/pricing)</ins> for more information.

 ### Can I track payments made through payment links?